WilliamNHarvey/Frog-Trader/README.md

 ## License

-See LICENSE.
-This code is available under the MIT license.
+This code holds no license for use.

+Copyright © 2017 William Harvey, Christiaan Oostenbrug